ramamilaneh/swift-StarWarsTrek-lab-ios-0916/README.md

 ---

-You should now implement `prepare(for:sender:)` function available to all `UIViewController`'s within the `ViewController.swift` file.
+You should now implement `prepare(for:sender:)` function available to all `UIViewController`s within the `ViewController.swift` file.
 This function will get called anytime someone calls on `performSegue(withIdentifier:sender:)` which is what we're doing in the above function.

 In our implementation of this function, we need to grab hold of the `destionation` view controller from the `segue` object and assign values to both its `starWarsImage` and `starTrekImage` instance properties.
 What values do we assign to them?
 Well... take at both the `starWarsCharacter` and `starTrekCharacter` properties, they are of type `UIImageView`.
 In order to grab the`UIImage` associated with a `UIImageView`, you need to access its `image` property.